lyq1996/MSI-B660M-MORTAR-WIFI_Hackintosh_12700_6800XT/README.md

 ### Disable
 1. Secure Boot `[Required]`
 2. Intel CFG lock `[Required]`
-3. Intel VT-d `[Optional]`
-4. Fast Boot `[Optional]`
+3. Fast Boot `[Optional]`

 ### Enable
 1. Re-Size Bar Support `[Required]`
 2. USB wake up from s3/s4/s5 `[Optional] used for wake up from sleep using USB HID device.`
 3. ERP Ready `[Optional] used for wake up from sleep using USB HID device.`
+4. SR-IOV `[Optional]`

+## Generate your PlatformInfo `[Important]`
+Fllowing this guide: [using-gensmbios](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios) to generate platform info and filling info into opencore config `PlatformInfo - Generic`.

+## Support for other AMD GPUs
+This EFI supports 6000 Series AMD GPUs.

+For 5000 series and below, see [AMD GPUs #](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/amd-gpu.html#amd-gpus) for more details.

 ## About USB map
 Maybe you need to make some changes to suit your USB and case, current usb mapping is from [yzchan](https://github.com/yzchan/MSI-MAG-B660M-MORTAR-DDR4-12600K-EFI/blob/master/USB%E5%AE%9A%E5%88%B6.md)(thanks yzchan for saved us a lot of time).

-## Generate your PlatformInfo
-Fllowing this guide: [using-gensmbios](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios) to generate platform info and filling info into opencore config `PlatformInfo - Generic`.

 ## Disbale NVMe drive
 If you want to disable a NVMe drive that doesn't support hackintosh, just enable `ACPI - Add - SSDT-DNVMe.aml`, it will disable the NVMe drive which inserted into M.2 slot 1.